 As a university, Columbia has a fantastic reputation, and the School of Social Work is no exception.
 I was particularly attracted to the Social Enterprise Administration (SEA) track at CUSSW, with its focus in macro concepts and tangible program administration skills.

 I was an SEA student with a focus in World of Work.
 I knew upon entering CUSSW that I wanted to obtain the requisite skills for designing strategic programs, evaluating outcomes, and leading change efforts with multiple stakeholders within a workplace environment.

-Did you learn any of these skills from your field placements?
+Did you learn any of these skills from your practicum placements?

 Tell us about your current position.